CleanroomMC/cleanroom-website/docs/groovy-script/mods/astralsorcery/light_transmutation.md

     cost(double)
     ```

 - `IBlockState`.
 Sets the input IBlockState, recipe will convert only the given blockstate.
-Requires not null and not inBlock.
+Requires not null or inBlock.

     ```groovy:no-line-numbers
     input(IBlockState)